LucasBorboleta/mikjersi/README.md

 - **Board** -- The board is made of 5x5 squared cells.
 - **Moves** -- The moves are only vertically and horizontally, but not along diagonal.
-- **Cubes** -- Each player owns 7 sorts of cubes:  rock, paper, scissors, fool, king, mountain and wise.
+- **Cubes** -- Each player owns 7 cubes:  rock, paper, scissors, fool, king, mountain and wise.

 The complete rules of Mikjersi can be found in the booklet either in [English](./Mikjersi-the-rules.pdf) or in [French](./Mikjersi-les-regles.pdf).